splunk-soar-connectors/splunk/manual_readme_content.md

         "Please provide a valid event ID".

 -   Use integer status field for custom status.
 Example: 1 For New, 2 for In progress, etc.
+-   The disposition field should be set in the format "disposition:1".
 ## On Poll

 -   There are two approaches to polling as mentioned below.